osilander/203.311/Week10/Week10.md

 <img src="graphics/diet_heat.png" width="300" title="cookin"/><br>
 **It's getting hot in here**<br><br>

 But we can also figure out which countries are the most similar or different in their combined diet.
 For this, we can perform a PCA.
 This finds the combinations of diet items (components) that vary the most between countries.
 We can then take these components and plot them.
-Below, I show the first two components (pc1 and pc2) - these are the two most important components
+Below, I show the first two components (pc1 and pc2) - these are the two most important components.
+Clearly, Wales and N. Ireland differ the most in the combinations of items in their diets,

 <img src="graphics/diet_pca.png" width="700" title="N. Ireland is a different place"/><br>
 **Nearly matches the geography**<br><br>